-- If invited to apply, you must submit the \$700 application fee with your online application before your application will be processed.
+- Your employment must not adversely affect the settlement of a labour dispute, or the employment of anyone involved in any such dispute, or adversely impact training or employment opportunities for British Columbians. - If invited to apply, you must submit the \$1150 application fee with your online application before your application will be processed.
 Incomplete applications will not be approved, and application fees will only be refunded if you withdraw your application before the BC PNP begins to assess it.
-You may contact the BC PNP at PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
-Please provide your full name, your date of birth, and your BC PNP application file number in your email request. - The BC PNP will not nominate someone who: - is prohibited from entering Canada - has not been lawfully admitted in the country of current residence - is in Canada and is out of status - an individual whose status has expired, and who has not applied for restoration of status within the 90-day eligibility period, will be considered out of status - is working in Canada without authorization - has an unresolved refugee claim in Canada - is under a removal order in or outside of Canada - An individual can only have one active registration and/or application at a time.
+You may contact the BC PNP in writing by sending an email to PNPinfo@gov.bc.ca to withdraw your application and find out if you are eligible for a refund.
+Please provide your full name, your date of birth, and your BC PNP application file number in your email request.
+Withdrawal requests submitted in-person or through voicemail will not be accepted. - The BC PNP will not nominate someone who: - is prohibited from entering Canada - is in Canada and is out of status - an individual whose status has expired, and who has not applied for restoration of status within the 90-day eligibility period, will be considered out of status - is working in Canada without authorization - has an unresolved refugee claim in Canada - is under a removal order in or outside of Canada - An individual can only have one active BC PNP registration and/or application at a time.